adarsh-thakur/get2knowme/README.md

-## Hey I'm Adarsh this my life's README.
+## Hey I'm Adarsh this is my life's README.